 During the wedding preparations, if the bride is in good mood, we just boost her confidence even more and just enjoy the ride.
 If she is stressed, we know how to help her get rid of the negative energy and enjoy her wedding day!
 Even if something goes wrong, say the weather or church decorations did not come through as planned, don’t worry.
 That stuff just ADORN the wedding, they don’t represent its essence!

 A small piece of advice to couples thinking of getting married: Remember that what matters most is the way you feel for your other half and nothing, I say nothing, can get between that and spoil that day, unless you allow it.
 So take your mind away from anything that might ruin the greatness of the day.
-My job as a documentary wedding Photographer is to make sure you have a wonderful time on your wedding day and for that I will do everything.
+My job is to make sure you have a wonderful time on your wedding day and for that I will do everything.
 If I give a piece of advice here and there, it is because I, like you, want to create the best and most unforgettable memories.

 We arrive at the church where the ceremony will take place (always before the bridegroom and always prepared for everything that might affect the outcome).
-Whether short or long the distance, a wedding Photographer will transform into a race driver to make it ahead of time and take pictures of the guests, groom, and decorations.
+Whether short or long the distance, I will transform into a race driver to make it ahead of time and take pictures of the guests, groom, and decorations.
 You see, many brides are so preoccupied with other things during the reception and don’t get the chance to actually see how the area has been decorated, so we become their eyes and give them a glimpse of what was going on there!

 Some of my Favourite Shots